Physical Education at Wheatley

 At Wheatley CE, we believe that swimming is a very important life skill.
 One of the most important reasons that pupils should learn to swim is for safety.
 It is also a great form of physical activity which involves the entire body, strengthening both heart and lungs.
 Swimming is a fantastic social activity that allows pupils to have fun and interact with their peers.

 At Wheatley, pupils attend swimming lessons, weekly, at a local swimming pool when they are in Year 3/4.
 We recognise and give certificates to pupils who have shown improvement in our weekly recognition assembly.
 Pupils are also invited to bring in certificates gained outside of school, to be celebrated in assembly.
-We also offer supplementary lessons to Year 6 children to ensure they have met the required standard for the end of Key Stage 2.
+We also offer supplementary lessons to Year 5 and 6 children to ensure they have met the required standard for the end of Key Stage 2.